-At the factory, the vacuum switch is set to maintain the minimum vacuum level specified for Load Capacity (see SPECIFICATIONS).
+At the factory, the vacuum switch is set to maintain the minimum vacuum level specified for the Load Capacity (see SPECIFICATIONS).
 However, shipping vibrations or shocks, normal wear, or other conditions may adversely affect this adjustment.
-Periodically verify the switch adjustment by comparing how the vacuum pump and the vacuum lift light function in relation to the vacuum level registered on the vacuum gauge, as follows:
+Periodically verify the switch adjustment by comparing how the vacuum pump and the low vacuum warning light function in relation to the vacuum level registered on the vacuum gauge, as follows: